mahulo2009/RoboND-Kinematics-Project/README.md

 #### Overview KR210 Forward Kinematic

 In this section we are going to do the forward kinematic of the Kuka KR210 serial manipulator.
 The KR210 is a robot arm with six degrees of freedom.
-The following picture show the schematic of the arm in its zero configuration: when all the joint variables are equal to zero.
+The following picture shows the schematic of the arm in its zero configuration: when all the joint variables are equal to zero.

 ![alt text][image1]